xxl4/me/source/_posts/IT-security-2024-09-24.md

 **Microsoft Shares Progress on Secure Future Initiative**

-Microsoft has shared updates on the progress of its Secure Future Initiative, a comprehensive plan launched in 2022 to enhance cybersecurity and protect customers from cyber threats.
+Microsoft has provided an update on the progress of its Secure Future Initiative, which aims to enhance cybersecurity and digital resilience.

-**Key Achievements:**
+**Key Updates:**

-* **Zero Trust Deployment:** Microsoft has implemented Zero Trust principles across its cloud services, ensuring that every request for access is verified and authorized, regardless of location or identity.
-* **Security Enhancements in Azure and Office 365:** Azure Security Center now offers advanced threat detection and response capabilities, while Office 365 has been enhanced with improved protection against phishing and ransomware attacks.
-* **Industry Collaboration:** Microsoft has joined forces with industry leaders, including Google, IBM, and Amazon, to establish the Information Sharing and Analysis Center (ISAC).
-This initiative enables the sharing of threat intelligence and best practices to combat cyber threats.
-* **Education and Skills Development:** Microsoft has invested in education and skills development programs to prepare professionals for the evolving cybersecurity landscape.
-The company has launched new certifications and training programs to address the shortage of cybersecurity professionals.

-**Future Plans:**

-* **Quantum-Resistant Cryptography:** Microsoft is working to develop quantum-resistant cryptographic algorithms to protect data from future threats posed by quantum computing.
+* **Expansion of Customer Security Engineering Team:** Microsoft has doubled the size of its Customer Security Engineering team, enabling it to provide tailored security guidance and support to customers.

+* **Launch of Microsoft Security Services for Business:** A new suite of comprehensive security services tailored to small and medium-sized businesses (SMBs).
+These services include managed detection and response (MDR), vulnerability assessment, and security consulting.

+* **Advancements in Security Technology:** Microsoft has introduced new security features and capabilities to its products, including Defender for Endpoint, Azure Sentinel, and Microsoft 365.
+These advancements include improved threat detection, automated remediation, and cloud-native security solutions.

+* **Collaborations with Partners:** Microsoft has expanded partnerships with industry leaders, such as CrowdStrike and SentinelOne, to strengthen its security ecosystem and provide customers with integrated solutions.

-* **Research and Innovation:** Microsoft continues to invest in research and innovation to develop new security technologies and solutions, including AI-driven threat detection and automated incident response.
+* **Investment in Research and Innovation:** Microsoft continues to invest heavily in research and development, exploring cutting-edge security technologies, such as artificial intelligence (AI) and quantum computing, to enhance its security offerings.

-* **Security Partnerships:** Microsoft is expanding its partnerships with security vendors and service providers to offer a comprehensive security ecosystem for customers.
+**Comments from Microsoft:**

+"Our commitment to security is unwavering, and we are continuously innovating and investing in our Secure Future Initiative," said Tom Burt, Corporate Vice President of Customer Security & Trust at Microsoft.
+"We believe that by working together with our customers, partners, and the broader security community, we can create a more secure digital future."

 **Benefits for Customers:**

 * Enhanced protection against cyber threats
-* Reduced risk of data breaches and security incidents
+* Simplified and streamlined security operations
-* Improved security posture and compliance
-* Access to the latest security technologies and best practices
+* Access to expert guidance and support
-* Skilled cybersecurity workforce to support security operations

-**Industry Recognition:**

-The Secure Future Initiative has been recognized by industry experts for its comprehensive approach to cybersecurity.
-Microsoft has received awards from Frost & Sullivan, Gartner, and IDC for its leadership in security innovation.

-**Conclusion:**
+* Improved compliance and risk management
+* Reduced cybersecurity costs and complexity

-Microsoft's Secure Future Initiative demonstrates the company's commitment to cybersecurity and protecting its customers from cyber threats.
-By investing in Zero Trust principles, security enhancements, industry collaboration, and education, Microsoft is helping to secure the digital landscape for businesses and organizations worldwide.
+Microsoft's Secure Future Initiative demonstrates its commitment to providing end-to-end security solutions that empower customers to navigate the evolving cybersecurity landscape with confidence.

 ## Security Think Tank: Win back lost trust by working smarter
 [Read more](https://www.computerweekly.com/opinion/Security-Think-Tank-Win-back-lost-trust-by-working-smarter)

 Published: Mon, 23 Sep 2024 11:26:00 GMT

-**Win Back Lost Trust: Working Smarter**

-**Introduction:**

-Loss of trust can be devastating for organizations, eroding reputation, damaging relationships, and hindering progress.
-Rebuilding trust requires a strategic and collaborative effort.

-**Understanding the Root Causes:**

-* **Identify failures:** Conduct thorough assessments to determine the specific incidents or actions that eroded trust.
-* **Analyze vulnerabilities:** Assess weaknesses in processes, systems, or culture that enabled trust breaches.
-* **Evaluate stakeholder perceptions:** Gather feedback from stakeholders to understand their concerns and expectations.

-**Working Smarter Strategies:**

-**1. Enhance Transparency and Communication:**

-* Establish clear and open lines of communication with stakeholders.
-* Provide regular updates on progress and proactively address concerns.
-* Embrace feedback mechanisms to foster trust and accountability.

-**2. Strengthen Accountability and Oversight:**

-* Implement robust governance structures to ensure transparency and oversight.
-* Establish clear roles and responsibilities for all individuals involved.
-* Conduct regular audits and reviews to monitor performance and identify areas for improvement.

-**3. Invest in Employee Training and Education:**

-* Provide comprehensive training on ethical behavior, compliance, and risk management.
-* Foster a culture of integrity and accountability at all levels.
-* Empower employees to speak up when they witness or suspect wrongdoing.

-**4. Utilize Technology:**

-* Leverage technology to enhance compliance and improve risk management.
-* Implement systems for monitoring and reporting questionable activities.
-* Utilize data analytics to identify patterns and trends that may indicate trust breaches.

-**5. Collaborate with External Stakeholders:**

-* Build strong relationships with regulators, industry partners, and customers.
-* Share information and best practices to enhance trust within the wider ecosystem.
-* Seek external validation and endorsements to strengthen credibility.

-**6. Measure and Monitor Progress:**

-* Establish metrics to track the restoration of trust.
-* Conduct regular stakeholder surveys to assess perceptions and progress.
-* Make adjustments to strategies as needed to ensure ongoing improvement.

-**Conclusion:**

-Rebuilding trust requires a multifaceted approach that prioritizes transparency, accountability, employee engagement, and collaboration.
-By working smarter and implementing these strategies, organizations can regain the confidence of stakeholders and establish a foundation for long-term success.
+**Win Back Lost Trust by Working Smarter**

+**1. Acknowledge and Understand the Failure:**

+* Admit the mistakes that led to the loss of trust.
+* Gather perspectives from stakeholders and conduct root cause analysis.
+* Determine the extent and impact of the trust deficit.

+**2. Implement Tangible Improvements:**

+* Strengthen security measures and processes.
+* Enhance transparency and communication with stakeholders.
+* Establish clear lines of accountability and governance.
+* Invest in employee training and awareness programs.

+**3. Foster Open and Transparent Communication:**

+* Communicate regularly with stakeholders, providing updates on security initiatives.
+* Be transparent about challenges and failures, and acknowledge the need for improvement.
+* Establish multiple channels for feedback and concerns.

+**4. Build Relationships and Engage Stakeholders:**

+* Engage with regulators, customers, and the public to rebuild trust.
+* Seek their input and feedback in security planning and decision-making.
+* Attend industry events and participate in security discussions.

+**5. Utilize Data and Analytics:**

+* Collect and analyze security data to identify trends and emerging threats.
+* Use analytics to optimize security measures and prioritize areas for improvement.
+* Leverage artificial intelligence and automation to enhance security operations.

+**6. Promote a Culture of Security Consciousness:**

+* Create a work environment where security is valued and prioritized.
+* Empower employees to report potential security issues.
+* Recognize and reward individuals who demonstrate ethical security practices.

+**7. Continuously Monitor and Evaluate:**

+* Regularly review security measures and processes for effectiveness.
+* Conduct periodic audits and risk assessments to identify areas for improvement.
+* Seek feedback from stakeholders to assess progress and identify areas of concern.

+**8. Be Patient and Persistent:**

+* Rebuilding trust takes time and consistent effort.
+* Be patient and persistent in implementing improvements and engaging with stakeholders.
+* Set realistic expectations and avoid overpromising.

+**9. Learn from Best Practices:**

+* Study industry best practices and case studies of organizations that have successfully rebuilt trust.
+* Seek guidance from security experts and advisors.
+* Collaborate with other organizations to share insights and lessons learned.

+**10. Stay Vigilant and Adapted:**

+* The security landscape constantly evolves.
+* Stay vigilant and adapt security measures to address emerging threats.
+* Continuously improve processes and engage with stakeholders to maintain and strengthen trust over time.

 ## Gartner: Mitigating security threats in AI agents
 [Read more](https://www.computerweekly.com/opinion/Gartner-Mitigating-security-threats-in-AI-agents)